Why Do You Need A UPS?

 Any unexpected power disruption to these sophisticated mission-critical networks can lead to damaging downtime and data loss, costing businesses thousands of pounds a minute in sales and hours of lost productivity.
-Even worse, it could lead to serious injury or even death.
+Even worse, it could even lead to death and serious injury.

-Uninterruptible power supplies reduce these risks and form a fundamental part of any business continuity plan.
+Uninterruptible power supply systems reduce these risks and form a fundamental part of any organisation’s continuity planning.

 - Sags: short periods when the voltage is below the usual mains supply level

 - Brownouts: an undervoltage similar to a sag, but over a longer period of time (several hours or even days)